 This Information Circular is delivered in connection with the solicitation of proxies by and on behalf of management of Mullen Group for use at the Meeting.
 Computershare must receive your completed form of proxy by 3:00 p.m.
-(Mountain Daylight Time) on Friday, April 29, 2016, or, in the case of any adjournment or postponement of the Meeting, not less than forty-eight hours (excluding Saturdays, Sundays and holidays) before the time of such adjourned or postponed meeting.
+(Mountain Daylight Time) on Monday, April 29, 2019, or, in the case of any adjournment or postponement of the Meeting, not less than forty-eight hours (excluding Saturdays, Sundays and holidays) before the time of such adjourned or postponed meeting.
 The solicitation of proxies will be primarily by mail, but proxies may also be solicited personally or by other means of communication by Mullen Group's directors, officers and employees who will not be remunerated therefore.
-Except as otherwise noted, Mullen Group will bear the costs incurred in the preparation and mailing of the Meeting Materials.
+Except as otherwise noted, Mullen Group will bear any costs arising by the solicitation of proxies including costs incurred in the preparation and mailing of the Meeting Materials.